-In view of how grave the problem was, his mom had actually given him the money to take it to a computer repair shop, where they'd made him leave it behind while they poked at it.
+In view of how grave the problem was, his mom had actually given him the money to take it to a computer repair shop, where they'd made him leave it behind.
 They called a few days later to tell him that there was nothing they could do.
-When he went to pick up his damaged computer, they rattled on about a whole lot of nothing in a bunch of technical jargon that Derek didn't understand, but sounded a lot like 'sorry, but we don't know what the heck's wrong with the thing' anyway.
+When he went to pick up his damaged computer they rattled on about a whole lot of nothing in a bunch of technical jargon that Derek didn't understand but sounded a lot like 'sorry, but we don't know what the heck is wrong with the thing' anyway.

 His mom had tried to convince him to toss it, said she'd even try and get him a new one before the month was over, but Derek couldn't.
 His life was on that thing.
 Alright, so maybe that was a bit of an exaggeration, but the point still stood.
 Derek's music, movies, games, bookmarks, not to mention class work, was still somewhere on there.
 He hoped.

 Anyway, there was no way he could toss the machine when there was even the slightest chance that he could retrieve his stuff.
 All 312 gigabytes of it.

 He'd been browsing his sister's computer in search of reputable computer repair shops in the area when it had hit him.